zigzap/zap/README.md

 - **[hello_json](examples/hello_json/hello_json.zig)**: serves you json
   dependent on HTTP path
-- **[endpoints](examples/endpoints/)**: a simple JSON REST API example featuring a `/users` endpoint for PUTting/DELETE-ing/GET-ting/POST-ing users and a `/list` endpoint returning the entire user list on GET, together with a static HTML and JavaScript frontend to play around with.
+- **[endpoints](examples/endpoints/)**: a simple JSON REST API example featuring a `/users` endpoint for PUTting/DELETE-ing/GET-ting/POST-ing and listing users, together with a static HTML and JavaScript frontend to play with.

 I'll continue wrapping more of facil.io's functionality and adding stuff to zap to a point where I can use it as the JSON REST API backend for real research